Community-supported agriculture: International

 Although the systems of community-supported agriculture vary in different countries, there are a number of umbrella organizations connecting the farms.
 In the United States the governmental Sustainable Agriculture Research and Education (SARE) program offer grants for research and education projects that advance sustainable agriculture practices such as CSA.

 In Germany and Austria, CSA groups founded the Bundesnetzwerk Solidarische Landwirtschaft (Federal Network of CSA-farms) in 2011.

+International community-supported agriculture organizations are of utmost importance because they are a counterweight to industrial agriculture systems.
+International CSA networks support small-scale farmers by fostering environmental stewardship through eco-friendly farming practices and sustainable land management.
+In the Netherlands, the prominent CSA activist group Farmers Defense Force organized major demonstrations across the country and is united under the umbrella organization Lanbouw Collectief.
+Established in 2019, the Landbouw Collectief encompasses a coalition of Dutch farming organizations and acts as a large-scale, unified liaison representing the local agricultural sector in negotiations with Dutch government officials.

 Switzerland

 In Switzerland, community farming is often referred to as Solidarische Landwirtschaft (lit. 'solidarity agriculture', abbreviated to Solawi).
 Among others there are two important forms of organization for CSA in Switzerland: the cooperative and the individual initiative.

 Food cooperatives are the oldest form of organization and the first CSA projects in Switzerland were organized as cooperatives.
 They belong to the category of farmer-shareholder cooperatives.
 Cooperatives are based on direct cooperation between farmers and consumers.
 Consumers or cooperative members actively participate in the management of agricultural production together with the producers.
 Producers assume the day-to-day management and work on the farm and are often formally employed by the cooperative, as well as being part of it.
 Cooperative members participate in production and distribution costs by purchasing shares in the cooperative and paying annual fees for the delivery of vegetables.
 Cooperative members also participate in some production or distribution tasks as part of their commitment to the cooperative.

 Some CSAs are also initiated by producers, often created to open a new distribution channel.
 This form of organization is often referred to as farmer-run CSAs.
 Producers offer baskets with the farm's produce to any interested consumer (consumers are not organized, but have individual contracts with the farmer).
 The baskets with vegetables and/or fruits are delivered to consumers on a regular basis.
 The distribution and management of production is the responsibility of the producer and there is usually no collaboration or shared investment between consumers and producers.
 For the producer it means a capacity and possibility to diversify production and has the advantage of a new distribution channel with very low entry costs.